chanshiyucx/blog/polyglot/english/writing/005-interview-simulation.md

 ### Question

-Hello Xin, it's great to meet you!
-I've reviewed your resume, and I'm impressed by your experience moving from China to Munich.
-Let's start with the basics to get to know you better.
-Tell me a bit about yourself and your professional journey so far.
+- Tell me a bit about yourself and your professional journey so far.

 ### Answer

-Thank you for the warm welcome!
 I'm Xin Chen, a Full-Stack Developer from China, now based in Munich with an Opportunity Card work permit.

 I have over 8 years of experience in web development, mainly focusing on frontend with React, Vue.js, and TypeScript.
 Over the years, I grew from junior to senior roles, building scalable and performant web applications.